bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    type TaskStatus = 'todo' | 'in-progress' | 'completed';
    ```

-   NES should suggest updating the status field in Task to use this type
+   NES should suggest updating the status field in Task to use this type.

 3. Add a TaskPriority enum above the Task interface: